 Watching sports is one the most popular forms of entertainment, and the Olympic Games is a perfect thing to keep up with if you love the excitement of competition.
-People are also constantly searching for something new and exciting to discover, so why not add a never-before-seen sport to the Olympic Games that will resolve this problem?
+People are also constantly searching for something new and exciting to discover, so why not add a never-before-seen sport to the Olympic Games?
 Competitive jump rope is an incredibly creative sport that is guaranteed to take your breath away.
 The only problem is, most people have absolutely no knowledge about this sport, which is why it desperately needs to be exposed to the world by becoming an Olympic event.

 The world is missing out on something that has the potential to be one of the next best forms of entertainment and is assured to get people excited, especially when it's viewed at first sight.
 So how exactly does competitive jump rope work, and what makes me think it is so special to be considered being put into the Olympic Games?
 Well, let me tell you.

 Okay, so what is competitive jump rope like, exactly?

 If the only jump roping you’ve been exposed to has been from recess as a child or from crossfit, then jump rope is probably not what you think it is.
 Yes, it does involve double dutch, and yes there are double unders, but to an extreme extent.
 Let me explain: